-HR professionals use metrics to guide decision-making every day.
-But when it comes to taking your data to the C-suite, make sure you’re presenting the metrics that matter most.
+HR professionals use human resources metrics to guide decision-making every day.
+But when it comes to taking your data to the C-suite, make sure you’re presenting the HR metrics that matter most.

 When your employees leave, your company takes a hit – in both finances and morale.
 In fact, each departure costs about one-third of that worker’s annual earnings.
-And when your turnover rate is high, these expenses can add up to be quite a costly problem – a problem that your C-suite is noticing.
+And when your employee turnover rate is high, these expenses can add up to be quite a costly problem – a problem that your C-suite is noticing.
 People metrics can provide critical insights into potentially costly problems

-Start looking beyond – and before – the exit interview to find the root cause.
-A modern workforce solution can utilize data insights to help you predict trends and flag employees at-risk of departure.
+Start looking beyond – and before – the exit interview to find the root cause of employee turnover.
+A modern workforce solution can utilize HR analytics derived from employee metrics to help you predict trends and flag employees at-risk of departure.

 2. First-Year Turnover Rate

 Losing an employee at any time can be a challenge.
 But consistently losing employees during their first year of employment should put a red flag on your revolving door.
-In fact, new hires leaving so soon can especially impact your brand, recruitment budget, and team balance.
+In fact, early turnover rate can especially impact your brand, recruitment budget, and team balance.

 3. Cost per Hire